ragavpr/terraformental-savebank/README.md

 ## Chapter 2

 - Since your spawn time is unfortunate, you are getting Vaporized a lot in your Journey.
-- You are finally able to outrun the explosion and save yourself to a different demise.
+- You are finally able to outrun the explosion and save yourself to a different demise in Astrape.

 ### Click [here](https://github.com/ragavpr/terraformental-savebank/tree/2d4a42c8d3c6c9fe) to the next spoiler.